callstack/linaria/docs/CONFIGURATION.md

 npx preact-cli create default my-project
 ```

 On top of the default template, you will need to install `@babel/preset-react`.
 This is because Linaria works with JSX syntax.
-Otherwise, preact will throw an error saying that `linaria/loader` can't parse JSX.
-Don't forget to install `linaria`!.
+Otherwise, preact will throw an error saying that `@linaria/webpack-loader` can't parse JSX.
+Don't forget to install all required `@linaria`-packages!.

 After that, your `package.json` should look like the following: